RNA-FRETools/rosettascripts/README.md

 # <img src="images/Rosettascripts_banner.png">

 Rosetta-scripts comprises a set of helper scripts for homology and *de novo* modeling with Rosetta.
+A tutorial to get started with Rosetta and rosettascripts is available [here]()
-Currently it contains the following Python and Unix utilities:
+Currently rosettascripts contains the following Python and Unix utilities:

 - **submitJobs**: running multiple Rosetta jobs in parallel using a `rna_denovo` master file